Storage abstraction

 Scan operation

-is an operation to retrieve multiple records within a partition.
+Scan is an operation to retrieve multiple records within a partition.
+You can specify clustering-key boundaries and orderings for clustering-key columns in Scan operations.

-// Create a Scan operation
+// Create a `Scan` operation.

 Key partitionKey = Key.ofInt("c1", 10);